Shimon Waldfogel, MD

 Shimon lives and works in the Philadelphia area.
 He is a board-certified psychiatrist who is an assistant professor at Jefferson Medical College in Philadelphia, Pa.
-He is an attending psychiatrist at Abington Memorial Hospital in Abington PA.
+He was an attending psychiatrist at Abington Memorial Hospital in Abington PA.
 Shimon received his medical training at Ben-Gurion University in Israel and his residency training in psychiatry at Thomas Jefferson University Hospital.

 The opinions and activities associated with Citizens4Health and Shrinkthegovernment.org, are Dr. Waldfogel's alone and do not reflect those of his current, previous employers or any other entity.

 I am a United States citizen.
 I take that role quite seriously.
 The past decade — with the financial meltdown, the polarized political debate over health care, the concerns about the financial future of the country and now the Trump Presidency — has made me realize that voting in elections is not enough.
 Now more than ever, I realize that citizenship requires more active engagement in the political process.
 As an engaged citizen and psychiatrist, I hope to contribute a unique voice to the current political conversation.
 I started Citizens4health to provide a vehicle for my civic engagement and to reach out to others who share my belief that motivated citizens can have an impact in our political system.

 For too long I have felt marginalized and disengaged from politics as the dialogue has become more and more partisan, answering to the demands of extreme constituencies on the left and right.
 Citizenship requires a basic understanding of the complex issues that face our nation, and we must hold our political representative accountable for solving them.
 Yes, ideology plays a role in framing the challenges and provides the tension needed for active political dialogue of differing opinions.
 It is when ideology becomes rigid that the conversation turns disrespectful and misleading.
 That puts our very foundations as a democracy in danger.